How to Divide in Google Sheets (Numbers, Cells, or Columns)

 For example, suppose you have the dataset as shown below and you want to calculate the division when the value in column A is divided by the corresponding cell in column B

-Below is the formula that will do this:
+Below is the formula that will give you the dividend and divisor:

 Since this is an array formula, you only need to enter this formula in cell C1 only and it will give you the result as shown above.